prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 adds complexity to restore, one should remember which account is which same benefits of privacy could be implemented by add an user provided field in the HD path, after domain and before app subpath

+### Proposal 3

+ [beginning of path]/[domain hash]/[user controlled subpath]/[app controlled path]

+ allows to have personas that are not known by apps while having this independant of accounts, thus blockchains keys.

 ## Elements of these HD Paths
 ### Domain specific HD subPaths